 Hosted payment gateways take your customers away from your e-commerce store to complete the payment process and then redirect them back once the process is complete.
 Transactions take place on the payment platform’s processor.
-Here the responsibility of security, customer data, or PCI compliance is taken care off by the gateway provider.
+Here, the responsibility of security, customer data, or PCI compliance is taken care of by the gateway provider.
 For instance: PayPal operates in this manner.

 Here are some tips on how to choose your gateway integration partner:

 - Evaluate the ease of integration

 - Check what are their fees

 Do check the fees that apply in different stages, before integrating online payment into your e-commerce site.
 Often they add up so it’s better to make a list of what is important for your business.

 Gateway integration fees include:

 - Transaction, processing, refund and chargeback payment fees (don’t forget the hidden components)

 - Termination fees, etc.